Cover Photo Image

 Sanctions assigned depend on the alleged violation(s), the severity of the offense, the impact of the violation on the Reporting Party and/or the university community, whether the student has a university disciplinary record, and the circumstances of the particular case.
 A list of educational sanctions is available in the Student Handbook.

-If the outcome of case includes being sanctioned to complete an educational program, workshop, or Restorative Practice, and the student accepts the decision of their Case Administrator at an Administrative Case Review, the Case Administrator will review the instructions for completing or scheduling sanction(s) with the student.
+If the outcome of a case includes being sanctioned or required to complete an educational program or workshop, and the student accepts the decision of their Case Administrator at an Administrative Case Review, the Case Administrator will review the instructions for completing or scheduling sanction(s) with the student. if a student fails to attend their Administrative Case Review, they will receive information to their JMU email about the final decision rendered and any assigned sanction(s), including information for completing those sanction(s).

 If the program or workshop is offered virtually, the student will receive more information in their JMU email, including instructions and deadlines for completion.